reactjs/hi.react.dev/beta/src/pages/apis/useref.md

 Sometimes, you may want to let the parent component manipulate the DOM inside of your component.
 For example, maybe you're writing a `MyInput` component, but you want the parent to be able to focus the input (which the parent has no access to).
 You can use a combination of `useRef` to hold the input and [`forwardRef`](/apis/forwardref) to expose it to the parent component.
 Read a [detailed walkthrough](/learn/manipulating-the-dom-with-refs#accessing-another-components-dom-nodes) here.

 Kabhi kabhi, aapko parent component ko apne component ke andar manipulate karne dena chahte ho.
 Udhaaran me, aap shayd `MyInput` component likh rahe ho lekin aap chahte hai ki parent component input ko focus kar paaye (kjiska parent ka koi access nahi hai).
+Aap `useRef` ko input hold karne ke liye hold kar sakte ho aur [`forwardRef`](/apis/forwardref) ko usse parent component ko expose karne ke liye use kar sakte ho. [detailed walkthrough](/learn/manipulating-the-dom-with-refs#accessing-another-components-dom-nodes) ke liye yaha padhiye.

 <Sandpack>